 Action # Title Description Total Funds Contributing 4.1 Community/Parent Liaison and Meaningful School Activities All parents of English learners, LTELs, low-income, and foster youth students will have access to meaningful parent activities and events at school.
-We will do the following: Community liaison who does outreach.
-Provide meaningful parent activities Promote events and activities for parents to participate in at school.
-Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, low-income and foster youth students are less involved in their student's educational activities.
+We will do the following: \$76,000.00 Yes the parents of English Learners, low-income and foster youth students are less involved in their student's educational activities.
 According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
 This is evidenced in the metrics section on state ELA and math assessments for our identified students.
 We will continue to provide a community and/or parent liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events to increase parent/family engagement as well as creating and cultivating connections in the community.
 The support of the community and/or parent liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-We expect this action to reduce the achievement gap for English learners, low-income, and foster youth on state ELA and math assessments. \$76,000.00 Yes 4.2 Translation and Outreach Services All English Learners, LTELs, low-income and foster youth students, and parents will be supported with actions and services to improve their translation needs.
+We expect this action to reduce the achievement gap for English learners, low-income, and foster youth on state ELA and math assessments.
+4.2 Translation and Outreach Services All English Learners, LTELs, low-income and foster youth students, and parents will be supported with actions and services to improve their translation needs.
 We will do the following: \$1,000.00 Yes

 Action # Title Description Total Funds Contributing Our translation services are capable of translating for multiple languages in writing.
 Oral translation services are also provided at school events.
 Provide additional translation and outreach services as necessary.
 According to our educational partners, parent and student connectedness is an essential component to effective schooling and the overall academic success of the identified students.
 As demonstrated in the Identified Needs and Metrics sections, students feel more connected when parents are more involved in the school.
 Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
 We will continue to increase awareness of the school events and activities through translating materials and/or outreach services.
-The community liaison in coordination with our staff will utilize these services to increase communications.
+The community liaison in coordination with our staff will utilize these services to increase communication with our EL, FY and LI parents using written, verbal and virtual communications.
 This action is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We expect all students, especially EL, LI, and FY, to report that over 90% feel connected to school each year.
 4.3 Educational Partner Engagement Educational partner engagement is essential to a positive school experience and outcomes, especially for our English learners, LTELs, low-income, and foster youth.
-We will do the following: Provide meaningful educational partner engagement actives.
-Provide two-way communication opportunities.
-Provide additional services that support virtual communication and materials as necessary.
+We will do the following: • Provide meaningful educational partner engagement actives. • Provide two-way communication opportunities. • Provide additional services that support virtual communication and materials as necessary.
 Feedback from teachers, administrators, and counselors, state that the parents of English learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
 According to our educational partners, parent involvement is essential to effective schooling and the overall academic success of these students.
 Sustaining \$1,000.00 Yes